307infusionpharmacy/307infusionpharmacy/about.md

 page.redirect.from: 307infusionpharmacy.com/about/
 page.redirect.to: www.307infusionpharmacy.com/about/
 ---
+<h1>We regret to inform you that 307 Infusion Pharmacy, LLC will be permanently closing.
+Our last day of operations will be May 20, 2022.
+If you have been a patient and would like to obtain your medical records please contact our office at 307.333.1054.</h1>
 307 Infusion Pharmacy is a Wyoming owned and operated infusion pharmacy offering a variety of infusion therapies that can be safely administered in the comfort of your own home.
 We also have a quiet and comfortable infusion suite in Casper for specialty infusions with convenient and